 But god became the roadblock on Newton’s road to discovery.
 Conversely, when Napoleon, after reading Celestial Mechanics summoned Laplace and asked him what was the role of god in the construction and regulation of the heavens, the scientist is said to have simply replied, “I had no need of that hypothesis.”

-I think the basic misconception many people have about science is linguistic in origin even if, strictly speaking, it shouldn’t be.
-The confusion stems from the conflict between the colloquial use of the word theory and its scientific or even its principal definition.
+I think one basic misconception many people have about science is linguistic in origin even if, strictly speaking, it shouldn’t be.
+This confusion stems from the conflict between the colloquial use of the word theory and its scientific or even its principal definition.
 In my experience, the most common conversational use of theory makes it synonymous with guess, speculation, or conjecture.
 According to Webster’s online dictionary, this would be the third and fifth of six possible usages.
 In science, a theory is a method for interpreting a set of observable facts.
 Webster’s puts it this way, “a plausible or scientifically acceptable general principle or body of principles offered to explain phenomena” e.g., the wave theory of light.

 In science, a theory usually starts as a hypothesis or a series of hypotheses.
 The hypothesis is then tested and when enough evidence accumulates to support the hypothesis, it becomes a theory – in other words, a valid explanation of observed phenomena.
 It is different from a guess or conjecture.
 If enough evidence is observed to contradict a given theory, the theory is discarded and a search begins for a more plausible, more accurate theory.
 It’s not the facts that change but theories, or the way they are interpreted that changes.
 Rather than wedding itself to a notion, pushing, prodding, modifying, and discarding when the facts demand is what good science does.